 You’re ready to start your CDL training but are curious where you’ll work after your training.
 As a newer driver, you may be worried it will be difficult to get hired.
 While experienced drivers are highly sought after in the trucking industry, there are still several companies that are happy to hire new drivers!

-Below is a list of five carriers that train and employ new drivers with little to no experience.
+Below is a list of six carriers that train and employ new drivers with little to no experience.
 If you’re ready and willing to start building up mileage, it definitely won’t hurt to consider giving any one or several of the companies below a good look.

 Western Express is a company that maintains its fleet age at a maximum of no more than 1.5 years old.
 Benefits include a bonus program with competitive pay raises, paid vacations and consistent weekly/bi-weekly home time.
 The Western Express fleet includes Volvo, International, and Freightliner trucks.
 Each truck is equipped with NAVIGO GPS and a Custom Trip Pack App for conveniences such as smartphone bill scanning.
 Of-age applicants must possess a Class A CDL, acceptable MVR, and successfully pass both a DOT drug test and physical assessment test.

 C.R.
 England offers new drivers, both permit or non-permit holding, competitive benefits and access to a generous line of new rigs with updated features.
 In addition to competitive pay, drivers who complete C.R.’s truck training program have the benefits of targeted career control support through CareerTrak and the CRE Toolbox mobile app for consistent communication on the go.